-1. Is appointed by the tournament director of that event

-a.
-The Event Head Referee cannot be the Tournament Director

-2. Must be a AA Official or a Clinic Administrator or be approved by the National Chief Referee

-3. Must obtain a listing of all officials prior to the tournament, confirm their classifications and validate that they have taken a current officials clinic.

-4. Must make ring assignments and manage any movement in regards to those ring assignments

-5. Evaluate all D officials wishing to upgrade to C after confirming their eligibility to upgrade

-6. Submit upgrade recommendations to the Officials Program Administrator within seven days of the event

-7. Submit a Head Referee report to the National Chief Referee within seven days of the event

-8. Conduct a referee meeting the morning of the event.

-9. Mentor all lower level officials

-10. Preside over any coach's protests or complaints.

-11. Issue officials' stipends.
+- 1. Is appointed by the tournament director of that event - a.
+The Event Head Referee cannot be the Tournament Director - 2.
+Must be a AA Official or a Clinic Administrator or be approved by the National Chief Referee - 3.
+Must obtain a listing of all officials prior to the tournament, confirm their classifications and validate that they have taken a current officials clinic. - 4.
+Must make ring assignments and manage any movement in regards to those ring assignments - 5.
+Evaluate all D officials wishing to upgrade to C after confirming their eligibility to upgrade - 6.
+Submit upgrade recommendations to the Officials Program Administrator within seven days of the event - 7.
+Submit a Head Referee report to the National Chief Referee within seven days of the event - 8.
+Conduct a referee meeting the morning of the event. - 9.
+Mentor all lower level officials - 10.
+Preside over any coach's protests or complaints. - 11.
+Issue officials' stipends.

-All licensed events can be counted toward an official's upgrade requirements, but the report must be on file with the National Chief Referee.
+All licensed events, including one official's clinic per year, can be counted toward an official's upgrade requirement, but the event head referee report must be on file with the National Chief Referee.